BareqAZ/Python-YouTube-Video-Downloader/README.md

 # Python YouTube Video Downloader
-Download any video from youtube
+Download any video from youtube using pytube

 # Features
 Download videos on mp4 format in 720p with audio<br/>